abetusk/dev/wiki/Coding-Style.md

 revisited after a time.
 Comment blocks should have a trailing 'blank' comment line to ease of reading.

-Prefer not to put comments inline with code
-Don't put comments

 ```
   // If everything is 'ok',